 It is the role of each subject coordinator to keep up to date with developments in their subject, at both national and local level.
 They review the way the subject is taught in the school and plan for improvement.
 This development planning links to whole-school SDP objectives.
 Each subject leader reviews the curriculum plans for their subject and ensures that progression is planned into Schemes of Work.
 Subject leaders are also working towards keeping a portfolio of children's work, which will be used to show the achievements of children within each Year Group and to give examples of expectations of attainment.

 Subject coordinators are:

-- Given a termly/annual budget for the subject

-- Given staff meeting time

-- Given time to monitor their subject

-- Meet with HoD of senior school regularly
+- Given a termly/annual budget for the subject - Given staff meeting time - Given time to monitor their subject - Liaise with HoD of senior school and Subject Coordinator at St Hilda's regularly

 Concerns and Complaints